billforsternz/winged-spider/base/Calendar.md

 @snippet
 @HNew Zealand Interschools Finals<br>December 18th-19th 2021
 See the pre-Covid listing for October 2nd-3rd for details.

 @snippet
+@HAuckland Christmas Friendship Tournament, Auckland<br>December 21st 2021
+Venue: New Lynn Community Centre, 45 Totara Avenue, New Lynn
+<br>Competing for the 'Puchen Wang Cup'.
+<br>Format: Seven round Swiss, 15min+5 secs.
+FIDE and NZCF rated where possible.
+<br>Scoring System: 3 points for a win, 1 point for a draw.
+<br>Organised by the Howick-Pakuranga Chess Club in association with Victor and Amy Wang.
+<br>Full details on the <a href="downloads/Puchen Tournament.pdf">Entry Form</a>
+<br>Entry Fee: $40 per player.
+Club Account for payment – BNZ 02 0168 0091321 01 Please state Name &amp; Friendship
+in payment details and confirm payment by email to Howick-Pakuranga Chess Club treasurer Ludi Zhang at <a href="mailto:ludizhang@gmail.com">ludizhang@gmail.com</a>.

+@snippet
 @H129th NZ Chess Congress, Christchurch<br>January 2nd-12th 2022